-Q: Which park road are you talking about closing to motor vehicles?
+Q: Which park road are we talking about closing to motor vehicles?

 A: We are talking about upper Beach Drive, the portion between Broad Branch Road and the Maryland line.
 This is the same section of upper Beach Drive where three portions of the roadway have been set aside for recreation on weekends and holidays for the past 40 years.

 Q: What about other roads?